Research & Practice Areas

 - Fellow, Acoustical Society of America, citation: “For research on the relation of linguistic structures to the temoral realization of speech.”, 2008

-- R. Bruce Lindsay Award, Acoustical Society of America, 2003
+- Recipient of National or International Prize in Discipline, R. Bruce Lindsay Award, Acoustical Society of America, 2003

 - Certificate of Meritorious Service, City of New Haven, CT, 1997